Which of the following best defines 'Net Sales' in financial acco... | Study Prep in Pearson+

 1

-Step 1: Begin with the total sales revenue, which is the gross amount earned from selling goods or services.
+Identify the components that affect Net Sales: (1) Total Sales Revenue, (2) Sales Returns, (3) Sales Allowances, and (4) Sales Discounts.

-Step 2: Deduct sales returns, which are the amounts refunded to customers for returned goods.
+Recognize that Total Sales Revenue is the gross amount earned from selling goods or services before any deductions.

-Step 3: Subtract sales allowances, which are reductions in price given to customers due to issues like damaged goods or errors.
+Subtract Sales Returns (products returned by customers), Sales Allowances (price reductions for defective goods), and Sales Discounts (price reductions for early payments) from Total Sales Revenue to calculate Net Sales.

 Watch next